Bird Street Bistro and Dory share some of the fun ways to add and prepare Parrot Mash Food with the recipes below.

 Sometimes I also add cooked quinoa and chopped grated almonds.

-I often use is…when I have leftovers, since my uppity crew won’t even entertain anything that comes out of the microwave, (unless it’s mine) I will combine a couple leftover meals and heat them in a pot on the stove in a steamer.
+I often use is…when I have leftovers since my uppity crew won’t even entertain anything that comes out of the microwave, (unless it’s mine) I will combine a couple of leftover meals and heat them in a pot on the stove in a steamer.
 That way they get what they want.
 A fresh meal and me slaving over a hot stove.

 I hope these tips are helpful.
-I’d be totally interested in seeing what others do.
+I’d be interested in seeing what others do.
 You can never be clever enough to outwit a parrot.